 Introduction

-In this guide, we’ll break down what cargo insurance is, how it works, and why cargo insurance for businesses is one of the smartest investments you can make in today’s logistics landscape.
+In this guide, we’ll break down what is cargo insurance, how it works, and the benefits of cargo insurance, helping you understand why recognizing the importance of cargo insurance is one of the smartest moves for protecting revenue and operating confidently in today’s competitive shipping world.

 - Cargo insurance protects your goods during transit by sea, air, or land, safeguarding businesses from theft, damage, or loss.